bocoup/chatter/README.md

 returns an object with a `dialog` property, which should be a NEW message handler.
 At that point, the new message handler is stored and used _instead of the originally-specified message handler_ to handle the next message.
-After that message, the message handler is reverted to the original.
+After that message, the message handler is reverted to the original, unless a new `dialog` is specified, in which case it is used instead.

 Conversations can be used to create an interactive sequence of message handlers, and must be be cached on a per-conversation basis (usually per-channel or